Bakurius/Bakurius/README.md

   M = Mentality

-  E+ ( For me constantly asking why + reading books ) A+ ( Again, for me it is like making experiments/challanges to myself in order to glow up and shine( Develop ) ) M+ ( Looking forward with big dreams, with healthy, sophisticated lifestyle and again constantly learning new things, I love learning )
+  E+ ( For me constantly asking why + reading books ) A+ ( Again, for me it is like making experiments/challanges to myself in order to glow up and shine( Develop ) like sunshine )
+  M+ ( Looking forward with big dreams, with healthy, sophisticated lifestyle and again constantly learning new things, I love learning )

   |||| Dream big.
 Work hard.